This page will show you how to install PiCockpit.

 Will picockpit-client install on Raspbian 9 (Stretch)?

-Unfortunately, as of PiCockpit v2.0, picockpit-client is only compatible with Raspbian / Raspberry Pi OS 10 (Buster) and derivates.
-The reason lies in Python – picockpit-client requires a more recent version of Python, now.
+Unfortunately, as of PiCockpit v2.0, picockpit-client is only compatible with Raspbian / Raspberry Pi OS 10 (Buster).
+The reason lies in Python.
+The picockpit-client requires a more recent version of Python.
 We will look into making picockpit-client compatible across more platforms / OS releases in the future.

 Is picockpit-client compatible with Ubuntu?

-Unfortunately Ubuntu is currently not supported (due to incompatibilities, again, with the Python version).
+Unfortunately Ubuntu is currently not supported (due to incompatibilities, again, with Python).